Virginia Mary Kendall: U.S. Department of Justice

-Federal judicial career
+Federal judicial service

 Kendall was nominated to the United States District Court for the Northern District of Illinois on September 28, 2005, by President George W. Bush.
 She was confirmed by the United States Senate on December 21, 2005 on a voice vote and received her commission on January 3, 2006.
 Kendall served for six years on the Judicial Conference's Judicial Codes of Conduct Committee where she was responsible for drafting changes to the Codes of Conduct in a number of areas, most notably on social media.
 Kendall holds leadership roles in numerous bar organizations including the Federal Bar Association, the International Bar Association, the American Bar Association and the Federal Circuit Bar Association.
 Her leadership positions have included Co-Chair of the Human Trafficking Committee, the Jury Innovations Committee, and the Access to Justice Committee with the Litigation Section of the ABA; co-chair of the Human Trafficking Committee with the Criminal Justice Section of the ABA; serving on the presidential task force for both the ABA and the IBA; and serving on the Federal Judiciary Committees of both the Federal Bar Association and the Federal Circuit Bar Association.
 Kendall also serves on the Executive Committee of the Federal Judges Association.
 Kendall is committed to opening her courtroom regularly to students where she encourages young students to strive to practice law through her role on the Judicial Advisory Committee of Just the Beginning Foundation, the Cristo Rey Network, and numerous local schools dedicated to integrating students of color and of other underrepresented groups into the practice of law.
 Kendall is an active member of Cornell University's Avon Global Center for Women and Justice, as well as the Vital Voices Global Partnership, an organization dedicated to the empowerment of women in impoverished and politically underrepresented environments around the world.
+She became the chief judge on August 1, 2024, when Judge Pallmeyer assumed senior status.